eaugustin2/react-shopify-app/README.md

 # Personal Notes

 1. Do a npm install in root directory as well as react-app
-2. When using this generate a new extension using shopify app generate extension
+2. When using this generate a new extension using shopify app generate extension: shopify app generate extension
 3. Change output location in webpack for the new extension you created
 4. Output should always point to assets folder
+5. Create an api route in Remix to access Prisma DB from react-app (will need a proxy for PROD)
+6. Add port=ANY-Number in shopify.web.toml to have Remix server start on same server everytime.

 ## Quick start